fazil-shaikh/ProceduralCity/README.md

 # Procedural City Generator
 ### By Fazil Shaikh and Jon Mallozzi

 We made a procedural city generator that generates different types of city layouts which can then be explored.
-We managed to get the textures, object geometries, and colors to randomize and added two different views, first-person and Skyview, from which the city can be observed.
-We have the movement set up for the first-person mode and different camera angles for the Skyview.
-So you can take a walk around the city if you want or you can simply spectate the skylines from above.
-You will notice that you can go through buildings and other objects.
-That is because your character is actually a ghost, and it has nothing to do with us not having enough time to implement collision-detection!
-Enjoy.
+The city is created with a grid-like design where a large base or ground is divided into squares using intersecting streets.
+These squares contain different types of pseudo-randomly selected structures.
+We randomized the textures, object geometries, and colors and added two different views, first-person and Skyview, from which the city can be observed.
+There is a movement set up for the first-person mode and different camera angles for the Skyview.
+Therefore, you can either take a walk around the city if you want or simply spectate the skylines from above.
+Visitors to the city will find unique buildings, parking lots, gardens, and a snow area as they explore the area.

+Our project utilizes features such as lighting, shading, fog, noise, geometry manipulation, texture-mapping, and camera controls provided with the three.js library.
+Overall, this project is an operative blend of everything that was covered throughout the course and we enjoyed working on it.
+You may notice that you can go through buildings and other objects.
+That is simply because your character is supposed to be a ghost, and it has nothing to do with us not having enough time to implement collision-detection! :)

 We were inspired by these articles/repositories: [medium article](https://medium.com/@Rototu/making-a-procedural-skyscraper-city-generator-with-three-js-and-webgl2-8f8b721bd044), [threex.proceduralcity